Russell-Waterhouse/blog/content/post/path_to_good_code.md

 ### 4. It is as Secure as Possible

+I hear you say "Yeah right, my little app with 10 users and no payment processing needs fort knox security.
+This is just more dogma from the cult of security"

+And if you are thinking this, you are the one that needs to hear this the most.

+Many of today's most sophisticated attacks leverage services that shouldn't have needed to be secure.

+Microsoft just got hacked because some key material ended up in a debug log that ended up being in the corporate network TODO: CITE.

+LastPass got hacked because an engineer left an unpatched media server on their home network.

+Almost everyone running onPrem exchange server got a webshell dropped on their machine.

+Cybersecurity isn't just about the data that your service handles, it's also about all of the data adjacent to your service now and in the future.

+Now I'm not saying to bankrupt yourself taking security to an 11 out of 10, but take some common-sense mitigations to cyber threats.
+A good place to start is the following:

+1. If you are releasing a new service, get someone familiar with that security domain to look at it closely.
+That could be a security audit for your code, a review of your IAM policies.

+2. If you're building a service that uses authentication, make sure that you offer 2FA to your customers.

+3. If you're using third party libraries, get versions that are being maintained, so that when there is a vulnerability discovered in one, you can easily update to a patched version (think log4j)

 ### 5. It is Performant as Necessary

 Some code needs to be performant, and some does not.
 Most exists somewhere in